ArcanSecurity/skeerel-php/README.md

 For more information about getting user information, you can look at the classes under the `Skeerel/Data` directory.

-*N.B: since addresses are end-to-end encrypted, we cannot verify them.
-While we do our best to verify them in this library, we cannot certify their veracity.
-You still have to protect these values against SQL injection, XSS, ...*

 # Sample App

 If you'd like to see an example of this library in action,